 Tibetan for Practitioners: A Success on the Ground

-Rangjung Yeshe Gomde Cooperstown in New York hosted an exciting new offering in July of 2018.
+Rangjung Yeshe Gomde New York in New York hosted an exciting new offering in July of 2018.
 Translator Oriane Lavole led an enthusiastic group of students through an Introduction to Tibetan Language course.
 Samye Institute conceived of a course intended for practitioners. who wish to feel a deeper connection with the texts they are chanting daily by gaining an understanding of the classical Tibetan language.
 In these two hours a day of class over two weeks, students learned how to read and write and understand the basic structure of the language, using customary practice texts as a basis for classes.

 Tibetan for Practitioners: Coming Soon to Samye Institute On-Line